 Profit margins are the be-all and end-all of running a business, and with so many expenses coming from every angle, it can be a huge challenge to keep things cost-effective.
 82% of small businesses fail because of cash flow mismanagement, which goes to show just how important it is for a business to maximise their income and minimise their output.

 Continue reading Do you have a cost-effective business?

 If you’re thinking of setting up your own limited company, one concept you’ll need to get to grips with is the whole area of shares.

 James Crowther owns one of Europe’s 20 million SMEs.
 Utilising his background in finance and fleet management, James’ vehicle brokerage business, Trade Vehicles Direct, finds clients the best deals on cars by sourcing direct from suppliers.
-His negotiation skills and industry relationships are key to his success and have allowed him to grow fast in his niche.
+His agreement with accountants from accountants-edinburgh.com take care of his assets.
+His negotiation skills, use of the best services like the ones offered by Fully-Verified and industry relationships are key to his success and have allowed him to grow fast in his niche.
 Unfortunately, he struggled to fund the rapid growth since the main banks struggled to analyse his model and fit his business in a convenient box.

 Continue reading The difficulty small businesses are facing accessing finance, and how iwoca is using technology and data to solve this problem

 In this months Startup Diary TutorTap founder James Grant will go into more specific detail on a topic that most startups will have to address at some point or another.
 We are of course talking about finding sources of funding, which in itself can become almost like a job.
 Continue reading Startup Diary from TutorTap – Funding Options